gideonfu55/generation-weather/README.md

    ```bash
    git clone https://github.com/gideonfu55/generation-weather.git <directory>
    ```
-   Replace <directory> with your desired directory name or file path.
+   Replace '<directory>' with your desired directory name or file path.
 If the directory does not exist, Git will create it for you.

 2. Navigate to the project folder:
    ```bash